 | 500 records | 500 round-trips | one script |

-The safety story stays simple for internal, read-mostly work: the sandbox holds only the current user’s token, and a gateway passes that identity through with rate-limiting and audit.
-The agent can write anything, but it can’t step past the user’s own permissions.
+For internal, read-mostly work the safety story stays simple.
+The sandbox holds only the current user’s token, and a gateway passes that identity through with rate-limiting and audit logging.
+The agent can write any code it likes, but it cannot step past the user’s own permissions.

 You maintain a stable layer of primitives.
-The combinatorial explosion of combinations moves to where it belongs — the model’s runtime, not your backlog.
-It’s the same idea showing up as code execution with MCP and “code mode” elsewhere: the most leveraged move in a maturing agent isn’t more tools, it’s letting the model write code against the ones you already have.
+The combinatorial explosion of combinations moves to where it belongs, which is the model’s runtime rather than your backlog.
+The same idea appears elsewhere as code execution with MCP, and as “code mode.”
+In a maturing agent, the highest-leverage move is not adding more tools.
+It is letting the model write code against the tools you already have.